Cultural studies: Late-1970s and beyond

-By the late 1970s, scholars associated with The Birmingham School had firmly placed questions of gender and race on the cultural studies agenda, where they have remained ever since.
-Also by the late 1970s, cultural studies had begun to attract a great deal of international attention.
+By the late 1970s, scholars associated with the Birmingham School had firmly placed questions of gender and race on the cultural studies agenda, where they have remained ever since.
+Also, by the late 1970s, cultural studies had begun to attract considerable international attention.
 It spread globally throughout the 1980s and 1990s.
-As it did so, it both encountered new conditions of knowledge production, and engaged with other major international intellectual currents such as poststructuralism, postmodernism, and postcolonialism.
+As it did so, it both encountered new conditions of knowledge production and engaged with other major international intellectual currents such as post-structuralism, postmodernism, and postcolonialism.
 The wide range of cultural studies journals now located throughout the world, as shown below, is one indication of the globalization of the field.
-For overviews of and commentaries on developments in cultural studies during the twenty-first century, see Lawrence Grossberg's Cultural Studies in the Future Tense, Gilbert Rodman's Why Cultural Studies? and Graeme Turner's What's Become of Cultural Studies?
+For overviews of and commentaries on developments in cultural studies during the twenty-first century, see Lawrence Grossberg's Cultural Studies in the Future Tense, Gilbert Rodman's Why Cultural Studies?, and Graeme Turner's What's Become of Cultural Studies?

 Hall's cultural studies

-Hall's cultural studies explores culture as a system that affects individuals' identities through the meanings and practices that arise from the constant power dynamics that comprise culture.
+Hall's cultural studies explores culture as a system that shapes individuals' identities through the meanings and practices arising from the constant power dynamics that comprise it.
 Hall viewed culture as a "critical site of social action and intervention, where power relations are both established and potentially unsettled."
-He perceived culture as a power dynamic, in which the media unintentionally possesses more control over ideology than the public.
+He perceived culture as a power dynamic in which the media unintentionally possesses more control over ideology than the public.
 Hall viewed the media as a source of preserving the status quo of a reflection that already exists in society.
 The media hegemony in question, he emphasized, "is not a conscious plot or conspiracy, it's not overtly coercive, and its effects are not total."
 Compared to other thinkers on this subject, he studied and analyzed symbols, ideologies, signs, and other representations within cultural studies.
-Most of his contributions occurred in the 1980s, where he looked at how media cultivates cultural power, how it is consumed, mediated and negotiated, etc. Hall has also been accredited with the expansion of cultural studies through "the primacy of culture's role as an educational site where identities are being continually transformed, power is enacted, and learning assumes a political dynamic."
+Most of his contributions occurred in the 1980s, where he looked at how media cultivates cultural power as well as how it is consumed, mediated and negotiated, etc. Hall has also been credited with the expansion of cultural studies through "the primacy of culture's role as an educational site where identities are being continually transformed, power is enacted, and learning assumes a political dynamic."
 He viewed politics as being used mainly for power instead of the betterment of society.
 This led to the belief that political dynamics could change with a reform in the education system (if one changes the education system, then one can change the culture).
 Hall viewed culture as something that is institutionalized, which could only be studied through the interactional patterns that people within a culture exhibit and experience.
 Culture is something that makes up society, is a learned trait, and is influenced by various forms of media that help to establish it.
 Power is the underlying tone of Hall's cultural studies.
 Hall believed that culture has some power, but the media's use of it is what sways and dictates culture itself.